HuynhNhatKhanh/todolist-frontend/README.md

 - Mark tasks as completed (`PUT /tasks/{id}`)
 - Delete tasks (`DELETE /tasks/{id}`)
 - Responsive design for mobile and desktop
+- Deploy to Vercel
+- Connect to AWS E2C get APIs

 ## Technologies Used